Steve-Fenton/stevefenton.co.uk/src/pages/blog/2014/01/generating-pdf-files-from-web-pages-with-paged-media.md

 ## Using Prince To Convert HTML To PDF

 And now you are ready to rock.
-Here is a sample MVC controller that converts a supplied URL to PDF and streams back the result (obviously you wouldn’t just accept any URL in the world, but for the purposes of the example it seemed pointless to show code that generates a URL).
-I have hard-coded a bunch of stuff you wouldn’t in the real world, like file names and such.
+Here is a sample MVC controller that converts a supplied URL to PDF and streams back the result (obviously you wouldn't just accept any URL in the world, but for the purposes of the example it seemed pointless to show code that generates a URL).
+I have hard-coded a bunch of stuff you wouldn't in the real world, like file names and such.

 ```csharp
 public class PdfController